 Does body corporate have an obligation to compensate owners for water damage?
 If we say no, can the owner make a claim against the body corporate? – Graeme, QLD

-The body corporate has effected repairs to the joints to prevent any future occurrence (at our cost).
+The body corporate has organised repairs to the joints to prevent any future occurrence (at our cost).
 The body corporate has also claimed on the insurance for repairs caused by the water damage to the unit, but naturally, this does not cover the carpet nor the other contents damaged inside the unit.
 The owner of the unit has made a claim on his own contents insurance for these items but has requested some compensation from the body corporate to cover his excess.

 The question we have is: does the body corporate have an obligation to compensate this owner (the committee has already voted 6 to 1 in the negative).
 If we say no, can the owner make a claim against the body corporate, like a civil claim or the like?